elixirschool/telemetry-code-along/README.md

   * Attach in telemetry module (?)
   * Good candidate--custom interaction error count - log in failure/success?
 * Instrumentating LiveView with Phoenix's OOTB Telemetry events
-* Telemetry under the hood - trace the flow of PHoenix/Ecto/app code emitting event and telemtry looking up event handle and calling it.
+* Telemetry under the hood - trace the flow of PHoenix/Ecto/app code emitting event and telemetry looking up event handle and calling it.
 Look at tags, etc.

 ### Questions
-* How to instrument success/failure of web requests?
+- [X] How to instrument success/failure of web requests?
-* Is this a good use case for Telemetry plug or does we get it OOTB?
+  * Use render errors event? https://github.com/phoenixframework/phoenix/blob/00a022fbbf25a9d0845329161b1bc1a192c2d407/lib/phoenix/endpoint/render_errors.ex
-  * Maybe use render errors event? https://github.com/phoenixframework/phoenix/blob/00a022fbbf25a9d0845329161b1bc1a192c2d407/lib/phoenix/endpoint/render_errors.ex
+- Refactoring Telemetry module--where does it live, can we break out into sub-modules, do we need a context, etc.

 ### Ecto Telemetry Event Source Code
 * https://github.com/elixir-ecto/ecto/blob/2aca7b28eef486188be66592055c7336a80befe9/lib/ecto/repo.ex#L95